photoprism/photoprism/README.md

 ## Sponsorship

-We welcome support from corporate sponsors and foundations to improve our funding while we continue working on our first release and beyond: From providing test devices and offering perks for contributions to covering the cost of living for a full-time developer.
+We welcome support from corporate sponsors and foundations to improve our funding while we continue working on our first release and beyond.
+Grants will be used for organizing meetups, visiting conferences, buying test devices, offering perks for contributions and covering the cost of living for full-time developers.

 In exchange, we are happy to mention your support and would love to share our experience with you or your team, either on-site or remote.
 We can also help you getting existing photo collections tagged or build an API that